 Today she and Dean don’t have any regrets about their lack of children.
 Like with everything else in her life, faith helped Parton find a silver lining.
 “Now I say, ‘God didn’t mean for me to have kids so everybody’s kids could be mine,’” she told Billboard.
 “Now that Carl and I are older, we often say, ‘Aren’t you glad we didn’t have kids?
 Now we don’t have kids to worry about.’”

-On top of her incredible charitable work for children, she and Dean also spend a ton of time with their nieces and nephews, who call her Aunt Granny and Dean Uncle PeePaw.
-So in a way, the couple had plenty of kids — just not in the most traditional sense.
+On top of her incredible charitable work for children, she and Dean also spend a ton of time with their nieces and nephews, who call her Aunt Granny and Dean, Uncle PeePaw.
+So in a way, the couple have plenty of kids — just not in the most traditional sense.